-This integrated system is supported and accelerated by a third perspective:
+This integrated system is supported and accelerated by a 3rd perspective:

 - Increasing the operational readiness levels: an Exploitation and impact team aims to accelerate the uptake and implementation of insights from the project by professionals and students by an online learning environment and organization of Learning Communities.

-Through these technologies, we aim to make the following impact on three cases in the industry.
+Through these technologies, we aim to make the following impact on 3 cases in the industry.